dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcedrawinglayer.md

 ## isVisible

-Get the visibility of the layer.
+Get the visibility of the `DrawingLayer`.

 ```java
 public boolean isVisible();